Methods: Measuring Health

 Objective and subjective indicators

 Health indicators can be recorded mechanically, as in a treadmill test, or they may derive from expert judgment, as in a physician’s assessment of a symptom.
 Alternatively, they may be recorded via self-report, as in a patient’s description of her pain.
 Mechanical measures collect data objectively in that they involve little or no judgment in the collection of information, although judgment may still be required in its subsequent interpretation.
-With subjective measures, human judgment (by clinician, patient, or both) is involved in the assessment and interpretation.
+With subjective measures, human judgment (by clinician, patient, or both) is involved in the assessment and its interpretation.
 Subjective health measurements hold several advantages: they describe the quality rather than merely the quantity of function; they cover topics such as pain, suffering, and depression which cannot readily be recorded by physical measurements or laboratory tests; and subjective measures do not require invasive procedures or expensive equipment.
-The great majority of subjective health measures collect information via questionnaires: many have been extensively tested and are commonly used as outcome measures in clinical trials.1 Drug trials are now required to include quality of life scales, in addition to symptom- or disease-specific scales, in order to record possible adverse side effects of treatment, such as nausea, sleeplessness, etc.
+The great majority of subjective health measures collect information via questionnaires: many have been extensively tested and are commonly used as outcome measures in clinical trials.1 Drug trials must now include quality of life scales, in addition to symptom- or disease-specific scales, in order to record possible adverse side effects of treatment, such as nausea, sleeplessness, etc.

 Because objective and subjective indicators each have advantages, they are sometimes combined.
 For example, in deciding whether or not to undergo chemotherapy or surgery, a cancer patient will wish to balance the expected gain in life expectancy against a judgment of the quality of the prolonged life (considering side effects of treatment, pain, residual disability).
 At a societal level, this helps to address the question of whether extending life expectancy (e.g., by life-saving therapies) may also increase the number of disabled people in society.
-This question led to the development of combined mortality and quality of life indicators such as quality-adjusted life years (QALYs).
+This possibility led to the development of combined mortality and quality of life indicators such as quality-adjusted life years (QALYs).

 Adjusted life years: QALYs, DALYs, and HALYs

 Quality-Adjusted Life Years (QALYs) extend the idea of life expectancy by incorporating an indicator of the quality of life among survivors.
-Rather than count every year of life lived as though they were equivalent, this statistic downgrades the value of years lived in a state of ill-health: they are counted as being worth less than a year of healthy life.
+Rather than count every year of life lived as though they were equivalent, this statistic downgrades the value of years lived in a state of ill-health: these are counted as being worth less than a year of healthy life.
 In evaluating a therapy, QALYs count the average number of additional years of life gained from an intervention, multiplied by a judgment of the quality of life in each of those years.
 For example, a person might be placed on hypertension therapy for 30 years, which prolongs his life by 10 years but at a slightly reduced quality level, owing to dietary restrictions.
 A subjective weight is given to indicate the quality or utility of a year of life with that reduced quality (say, a value of 0.9 compared to a healthy year valued at 1.0).
 In addition, the need for continued drug therapy over the 30 years slightly reduces his quality of life by, say, 0.03.
 Hence, the QALYs gained from the therapy would be 10 years x 0.9 – 30 years x 0.03 = 8.1 quality-adjusted life years.

 QALY weights

 The standard gamble involves asking experimental subjects to choose between (i) living in the state being rated (which is less than ideal) for the rest of one’s life, versus (ii) taking a gamble on a treatment (such as surgery) that has the probability p of producing a cure, but also carries the risk 1-p of operative mortality.
 To record the perceived severity of the condition, the experimenter increases the risk of death until the person making the rating has no clear preference for option (i) or (ii).
 This shows how great a risk of operative mortality he or she would tolerate to avoid remaining in the condition described in the first option.
 In principle, the more severe the rater’s assessment of the condition, the greater the risk of dying in the operation (perhaps five, even ten percent) they would accept to escape the condition.
-This risk is used as an indicator of the perceived “utility” (i.e. severity) of living in that condition.
+This risk is used as an indicator of the perceived “dysutility” (i.e. severity) of living in that condition.

 The time trade-off offers an alternative way to present the standard gamble.
 As before, it asks raters to imagine that they are suffering from the condition whose severity is to be rated.
 They are asked to choose between remaining in that state for the rest of their natural lifespan (e.g., 30 years for a 40 year-old person), or returning to perfect health for fewer years.
 The number of years of life expectancy they would sacrifice to regain full health indicates how severely they rate the condition.
 The utility for the person with 30 years of life expectancy would be given as Utility = (30 – Years traded)/30.

 An example of utility scaling methods used is given by the Canadian Health Utilities Index.
-For example, being unable to see at all receives a utility score of 0.61; being cognitively impaired–as with Alzheimer’s disease–receives a score of 0.42.8 Note that these utility judgments are subjective and may vary from population to population (offering an insight into cultural values).
+For example, being unable to see at all receives a utility score of 0.61; being cognitively impaired–as with Alzheimer’s disease–receives a score of 0.42.8 Note that these utility judgments are subjective and may vary from population to population, offering an insight into cultural values.

 Some measurement procedures allow patients themselves to supply the utility weights.
-This may be helpful for clinicians in helping a patient to decide whether or not to undergo a therapy that carries a risk of side-effects.
+This may be helpful for clinicians in helping a patient to decide whether to undergo a therapy that carries a risk of side-effects.
 An instrument of this type is the QTwiST, or Quality-Adjusted Time without Symptoms and Toxicity.1,pp 559-63

 Disability-Adjusted Life Years (DALYs) and Health-Adjusted Life Years (HALYs) work in a very similar manner to QALYs.
 DALYs focus on the negative impact of disabilities in forming a weighting for adjusting life years, and HALYs base their valuation on the positive impact of good health.
 The approach of QALYs, DALYs, and HALYs can also be used to adjust estimates of life expectancy, taking account of quality of life, disability, and health respectively—the last giving rise to the acronym HALE, for Health Adjusted Life Expectancy.